Super-Protocol/docs/docs/developers/marketplace_GUI/moderation.md

 ## Offers filter

-For the Solution and Data offers Marketplace GUI has a special filter that divides the offers in four categories:
+Marketplace GUI has a special filter that divides the offers in four categories:

-* **Super Protocol** - offers produced by Super Protocol;
+- **Super Protocol**: offers provided by Super Protocol.
-* **Approved** - community offers that were reviewed by Super team and considered acceptably operational;
+- **Approved**: community offers [reviewed](/developers/marketplace/moderation/) by the Super Protocol team and considered acceptably operational.
-* **Unmoderated** - community offers that were not reviewed, all offers end up here by default;
+- **Unmoderated**: community offers that were not reviewed.
+All new offers appear here.
-* **Inactive** - offers that [did not respond](/developers/cli_guides/providers_offers#about-ec) to a request to create a new order, considered non-functional and likely abandoned.
-See [FAQ](/developers/cli_guides/providers_offers#orders-marked-inactive).
+- **Inactive**: community offers that [do not respond](/developers/cli_guides/providers_offers#about-offer-provisioner) and, therefore, are nonfunctional and likely abandoned.
+Read [Inactive offers](/developers/cli_guides/providers_offers#inactive-offers) for more information.

 <img src={require('./../images/gui_moderation_1.png').default} width="300" height="auto"/>

 These categories are exclusive (an offer can belong only to one category).
-Offers in status **Disabled** do not appear in Marketplace GUI at all (providers can use [offers disable](/developers/cli_commands/offers/offers/disable) or [offers enable](/developers/cli_commands/offers/offers/enable) commands to manage this).
+Offers in status **Disabled** do not appear in Marketplace GUI.
+Providers can use [offers disable](/developers/cli_commands/offers/offers/disable) or [offers enable](/developers/cli_commands/offers/offers/enable) commands to manage this.

 ## Requirements